Here you will find answers to some of the most frequently asked questions with regard to massage and Mercier therapy:

 Why is the fertility work structured as a program?

 The work is structured as a total of six hours of treatment for successful outcomes as well as accountability.
 We share this journey with you to support your towards your ultimate conception success.
+Generally the work is structured as 6 one hour sessions, spaced one week a part.
+This timing can be condensed if there’s travel required to access treatment, or if you’re preparing for a medically assisted cycle.

 What will the work feel like?